tytydraco/yessleep/out/My_grandfather_left_behind_cassette_tapes_explaining_how_hed_been_the_cause_of_the_three_worst_natural_disasters_in_his_hometown_PART_1.md

 *I…sneezed…*

-*Just when I thought my heart would implode of my eyes would cry blood or I’d vomit, I, instead, had the urge to sneeze and sneeze I did.*
+*Just when I thought my heart would implode or my eyes would cry blood or I’d vomit, I, instead, had the urge to sneeze and sneeze I did.*

 *I sneezed the most powerful sneeze of my life – a large glob of snot landing right on the surface of the lake.*